Learning Ukulele Strums

 On the ukulele, it’s your strumming that creates the beat of the music.
-If you have been struggling with strumming on the ukulele, don’t worry, you are not the only one.
+If you have been struggling with ukulele strums, don’t worry, you are not the only one.

 Quite recently, I received this email from a customer:

-I’ve purchased your book 21 Songs in 6 days: Classroom Edition.
+I’ve purchased your book 21 Songs in 6 days.
 Love the book and all the information with it!
 My question is I’m having trouble with my strumming and keeping a good solid rhythm.
 Is there any method or exercise that would help me out?
 Thanks!

 Music must have rhythm.
 To quote a Duke Ellington song title: “It don’t mean a thing, if it ain’t got that swing.”